SF-Rocker/Gaia-Web-Browser/README.md

 # Gaia-Web-Browser
-to install to the system use the following:
+to install Pyqt6 to your system you must have pyqt6 instead of pyqt5.
 ```
 yay -S python-qt6
 yay -S python-pyqt6-webengine